Fullstop000/rfcs/text/2019-11-13-follower-replication.md

 You can just treat a commission as the metadata of a MsgAppend or MsgSnapshot since the `last_index` and `log_term` are set by the leader according to its progress set.

-Peers can know `MsgAppend` comes from a delegate or its leader, because an another field `delegate` is added in `Message`.
-If a peer receives a `MsgAppend` from a delegate, it needs to response both its leader and the delegate, so that both its leader and delegate can update progress for it.
+Peers can know whether a `MsgAppend` comes from a delegate or the leader according to `delegate` value in the message.
+If a peer receives a `MsgAppend` from a delegate, it needs to response to both the leader and the delegate to sync the `Progress` on them.

 ## Drawbacks

 1. Committing speed could be slow if `quorum` must involve peers in different data center.
-2. When handle a Raft message, a hashmap query on `map[peer_id]group_id` is introduced.
+2. When handling a Raft message, a hashmap query to get a peer's group and delegate is introduced.
+3. When a delegate is dismissed due to networking partition, the leader recovers processing Log Replication to peers in the delegate's group.
+But the information in `Inflights` on the delegate won't be extended by the leader.
+Therefore, at that time, the leader starts to send messages with a plain `Inflights`, which breaks the origin flow control.
+And vice versa in the situation where the leader picks a delegate.

 ## Alternatives

+In the current design, the leader not only let the delegate replicate logs to other peers but also 'delegate's the whole flow control to the delegate.
+We can benefit from it because of the lighter cross-data-center network transmission between the leader and peers but suffer from some issues described in **Drawbacks** section.

+There is an alternative design that the leader doesn't 'delegate' the flow control to the delegate.
+When the leader sends `BcastTargets` to the delegate, it adds the `last_index` of each member in `BcastTargets` to indicate the peer's progress from the leader's view.
+In this way, the messaging flow is always controlled by the leader and the `Inflights` in-consistency can be avoided.

 ## Unresolved questions